 8. Smoking, family history and exposure to ionizing radiation are also known risk factors.
 Alcohol, obesity and occupational exposure to lead are possible risk factors.
 Coffee, tea and drugs that lower stomach acid have no association with stomach cancer.
 You can learn more about known and possible risk factors here.

 9. Stomach cancer is not associated with specific symptoms.
 This means that often it is detected at a later stage.
 How can we detect stomach cancer early on?
 Getting regular health checkups, especially after the age of 50, is a great start; and be sure to tell your doctor if you have:

 - feeling like food is getting stuck in the throat while eating

 - constant or progressively worsening nausea or vomiting

 - low blood (hemoglobin) levels

 10. Rates of stomach cancer have lowered in recent years.
 In the past when there was no refrigeration, people ate a lot of smoked, pickled and salted foods, which can cause increased risk of stomach cancer.
 With the introduction of refrigeration, we are able to store and eat more fresh fruits and vegetables.
 This shows the importance of changing lifestyle factors in managing stomach cancer.

 To read more about any of these points please visit Cancer.ca

 On National Stomach Cancer Awareness Day, we hope to spread facts about stomach cancer and inform everyone on the ways to identify, and protect themselves from this disease.
 We hope this awareness can spread across communities and help to save lives.
-If you are interested in joining the cause, please attend the 1st Annual My Gut Feeling Conference where you will have a chance to hear from doctors, researchers and connect with patients regarding stomach cancer.
-You can visit mygutfeeling.ca to register, and join the conversation.
-Participation is free for patients and their caregivers, and is open to all interested general attendees.
+For more information, visit mygutfeeling.ca or gastriccancer.ca.